- EAT! – Burmese Tea Leaf Salad:

 - On the hillside of Yangon, Myanmar’s capital, the Shwedagon Pagoda is said to hold eight hairs of Siddartha Guatama. (the Buddha) The actual structure is a solid gold bell shaped structure encrusted with 4000 diamonds and a 76 carat diamond perched on the top.

 - Burmese Days is a novel written by George Orwell, author of Animal Farm and 1984.
 Set in 1920’s Imperial Burma, it is a story about the waning days of British rule after World War One.
+Set in the nominally fictional town of Kyautada, it was in fact closely based on Orwell’s experiences as a policeman in the remote northern town of Katha, on the banks of the Irrawaddy River.

 - Mandalay was immortalized by Rudyard Kipling in his 1892 poem ‘Mandalay’ and later in the 1935 song ‘On the road to Mandalay.’
 Kipling’s captivation with the country and a beautiful Burmese woman in particular is the central theme of the poem.